abeyonalaja/waste-tracking-service/docs/receipt-data-definitions.md

-# Receipt data - when a site accepts waste (draft)
+# Receivers - data requirements

 These draft data definition tables describe the information we expect to be recorded by the future waste tracking service when a receiving site accepts or rejects waste.